Great Britain at the 2022 Winter Olympics: Competitors

 The team includes three sets of siblings: Izzy and Zoe Atkin (Freestyle skiing); Leonie and Makayla Gerken Schofield (Freestyle skiing); and Farrell and Niall Treacy (Short track speed skating).
 Gus Kenworthy (Freestyle skiing) competed for the United States at the 2014 and 2018 Winter Games winning a silver medal at the former.
 In 2019 he announced that he would seek to represent Great Britain at the 2022 Games.
 He is a dual national having been born in Chelmsford to a British mother and American father.

-Former sprinter Montell Douglas (Bobsleigh) becomes the eighth British athlete to compete at both the Summer and Winter Games.
+Former sprinter Montell Douglas (Bobsleigh) became the eighth British athlete to compete at both the Summer and Winter Games.
 She was preceded by Ethel Muckelt (Figure skating at both Games) and Percy Legard (Modern pentathlon/Nordic combined) in the inter-war period.
 Like Douglas five other athletes have transferred from athletics to bobsleigh in more recent decades: Colin Campbell; John Herbert; Marcus Adam; Philip Harries; and Allyn Condon.
-She is the first British woman to compete in different sports at the Summer and Winter Games.
-Douglas will also be one of two athletes together with Jaqueline Mourão of Brazil to have competed at both Beijing 2008 and 2022.
+She was the first British woman to compete in different sports at the Summer and Winter Games.
+Douglas was also one of two athletes together with Jaqueline Mourão of Brazil to have competed at both Beijing 2008 and 2022.

 The following is the list of number of competitors participating at the Games per sport/discipline.